jules2689/trudeau/trudeau/2020-04-17/pre_news.md

 So  would expect some of that to be addressed here today as well.
 I'll turn to shalima shivji.
   Minister is running a few minutes late.
-There are ongoing conversation around the Canada-US border.
+There are ongoing conversation around the Canada-United States border.
 We know that that suspension, the prevention to travel across the border except for essential workers, is set to expire next week.